 - How much did you raise last year?
 List your fundraising activities and their outcomes.

 - What were your biggest successes?
-Look at where you made an impact and the things you’re proud of.
-You can build on these.
+Look at where you made an impact and the accomplishments you’re proud of.

 - What were your biggest challenges?
-Reflect on what didn’t go as planned or where you want to focus more attention, time, or resources, like meeting with donors or launching a recurring giving program.
+Reflect on what didn’t go as planned or where you want to focus more attention, time, or resources.
+This could be specific improvements to ongoing initiatives, like meeting with prospective major donors more frequently, or entirely new goals, such as launching a recurring giving program.

 Step 2: Identify existing resources.

 What do you have now that can help your fundraising?
 Be realistic about resources in terms of availability and limitations.
-Money is the obvious one, but also look at time, staff, volunteers, and technology.
+Most organizations will start this process by taking a look at their:

 Step 3: List activities to attract, renew, and upgrade donors.

-The great thing about this process is how it helps everyone agree to priorities at the get-go and understand potential impacts if you change course or don’t reach a goal.
+The great thing about this process is that it gets everyone on the same page about your priorities and ensures they understand potential impacts if you change course or don’t reach a goal.

-Pinpoint three areas to focus on over the year to help meet your goals from step four.
-We know, for example, that online is really powering growth in individual giving.
+For example, if you want to recruit new donors, you may decide to expand your online outreach.
+This goal can be broken down even further into specific online activities.
 You might focus on launching a peer-to-peer campaign or participating in #GivingTuesday.
 If you’re just getting started in online giving, making your donation pages mobile-friendly and branded should definitely top your list.

-Step 6: Put your plan on the calendar.
+Step 6: Put your fundraising plan on the calendar.

 A fundraising plan feels a lot more doable when you map out the work over time.
-Set some deadlines—think of them as mileposts where you can gauge your success.
-Use whatever tool works best for you: paper calendar, Excel spreadsheet, or an online tool that syncs with other things.
+Set deadlines—think of them as mileposts where you can gauge your success.
+Use whatever tool works best for you: paper calendar, Excel spreadsheet, an online tool that syncs with other things, or a downloadable template.

 Start with existing commitments—events, board meetings, grant deadlines, staff vacations—and put them in the calendar.
-Knowing you want to get something done to share at the July board meeting can be a great motivator.
-And if you see that the end of April is crazy, you’ll avoid starting new projects then.
+Knowing you want to get something done that you can share at the July board meeting can be a great motivator.
+Or, if you see that the end of April is crazy, you’ll be able to balance your schedule ahead of time.